Scouts BSA

 9:00 AM - 12:00 PM

-This merit badge workshop is open to any youth in grades 6th – 12th grade and is designed to help BSA scouts meet requirements for the Engineering merit badge.
-We will be covering requirements 2, 3, 4, 5, 6, 7, 8, 9.
+NEW 2025 REQUIREMENTS!
+This merit badge workshop is open to any youth in grades 6th - 12th grade and is designed to help BSA Scouts meet requirements for the Environmental Science merit badge, an Eagle Required badge.
+We will be covering requirements 1, 2b, 3c, 4b, 5b, 7b, 8a, 9, and 11.
+Conduct experiments about pollution, investigate clean energy sources, dive into the water cycle, and discover how to help eradicate invasive species in our area!

 1:00 PM - 4:00 PM